Careers

 Disclaimer: we use an external platform to host our videos.
 Recommendations for further viewing may appear at the end of the video and are beyond our control.

-Meet Simi, our Head of NPS Inspection Programme…
+Meet Simi, our Head of Probation Inspection Programme…

 I became involved in driving service delivery improvements at a local level when the opportunity arose for me to join HM Inspectorate of Probation.